supitcha12/week-6/week6/Lab602/README.md

-﻿# Lab602: Idenfity design patern and participants from code (group of 2 students)
+﻿# Lab602: Identify design pattern and participants from program (group of 2 students)

-In this lab, each group of 2 students has to identify a design pattern and all participants from the provided C# source code.
+In this lab, each group of 2 students has to identify a design pattern and all participants from the provided C# program.

 ## Submission: a written report which contains